House-buyers could save thousands as a new “tariff of mortgage charges” is launched, introducing a standard format for how lenders communicate fees.

 “On our website, we already provide our customers with a list of the fees they can expect to encounter during the buy to let mortgage application process.

 Mortgages for Business has long recognised that headline rates are not the whole story.
 Since 2013 it has been tracking the costs associated with taking out a buy to let mortgage, so that borrowers can get a better idea of what to expect.
-In Q3, its Buy to Let Mortgage Costs Index found that on average, fees and charges added 0.48% to the published headline rate.”
+In Q3, our Buy to Let Index found that on average, fees and charges added 0.48% to the published headline rate.”

 When talking to customers, consultant mortgage brokers at Mortgages for Business use Mortgage Flow, a bespoke BTL sourcing system which finds and compares rates including fees.